 The Society of Fellows kicks off each year with a four-day, three-night residential summer conference held at the Tiger Hotel in downtown Columbia.
 The conference provides each new class of fellows with an introduction to the program’s interdisciplinary approach to studying the American constitutional and democratic traditions through a series of seminars, discussions, and dinners with Kinder Institute faculty.
 Past seminars have examined topics ranging from the influence of Republican Rome on democratic thought in America to the long and entangled history of money and politics.
 Participation in the summer residential conference is a mandatory component of membership in the Society of Fellows.

 Fellows continue their study of the theory, history, and practice of American constitutional democracy throughout the academic year through quarterly dinner lectures and discussions with University of Missouri faculty and invited guests of the Kinder Institute.
 Attendance at each quarterly dinner meeting is also a mandatory component of Society of Fellows participation.
-In past years, these quarterly meetings have included: lunches with Pulitzer Prize-winning authors David McCullough and Annette Gordon-Reed; dinner lectures on civil discourse, with MU Law Professors Christina Wells and Paul Ladehoff, and on state supreme court processes with former Missouri Chief Justice Mary Rhodes Russell; a screening of the critically acclaimed documentary Democrats; and a deep-dive on ancient Islamic philosophy with Salve Regina University Professor Khalil Habib.
+In past years, these quarterly meetings have included: lunches with Pulitzer Prize-winning authors David McCullough and Annette Gordon-Reed; dinner lectures on state supreme court processes with former Missouri Chief Justice Mary Rhodes Russell and the philosophical concept of dignity in the history of black political thought with Villanova Associate Professor of Theology Vincent Lloyd; and screenings of the critically acclaimed documentaries RBG and Democrats.

 In addition to these quarterly meetings, the Kinder Institute often holds exclusive events with visiting scholars and professionals for Society of Fellows members.